Cardholder's Guide March, 2015

 A Card Application is submitted to the card administration team, a unit within Financial Services, for issuance.
 A new account takes about 2 weeks to process.
 The cardholder is provided reference materials, including an agreement which is delivered to the card administration team when notified their card is ready.
 Cardholders activate their card with VISA and may then initiate purchases.
 When a purchase is made, the transaction is systemically validated against the pre-set limits and restrictions established for the account and approved or declined at the point-of-sale.
 Cardholders retain documentation for each transaction on their account and verify transactions and assign correct budget codes in Intellilink.
 All transaction data is swept monthly and posted to the general ledger.
 Cardholders submit monthly statements of their account activity together with transaction documentation to Financial Services.

-Cardholders will receive both a card envelope and a PIN mailer.
+Cardholders will receive a card envelope with inserts providing useful Chip & PIN details and some information for travelers.
 A sticker on the new card will remind new cardholders that their card must be activated before it can be used.
 Voice prompts will walk cardholders through the required steps.
-An insert includes useful PIN information.
+A PIN is set up during this initial call as well.
 Maintaining the PIN is the entirely the cardholder's responsibility.
 Financial Services does not have access to PIN data and cannot provide support with this security measure.

 Merchants presently accepting VISA as a form of payment for goods or services should readily accept the College's purchasing card.
 While actual use of the College card closely resembles using one's personal credit card, be aware that the card is a corporate card and some merchants may have to take several extra steps at their terminals in order to process the transaction.

 Preparing to Purchase

 The card may be used to purchase in person at a vendor site, by phone, by fax or online.
 Merchant terminals may differ.
 When placing your order you should be prepared to supply the following information:

 1. Identification as a Gettysburg College employee